FAQs

 Summary

-This proposed luxury townhome gated-community, Vanderbilt Estates Dix Hills, will be built on approximately 24 acres of previously utilized commercially land.
+This proposed luxury townhome gated community, Vanderbilt Estates Dix Hills, will be built on approximately 23.94 acres of previously utilized commercially land.

-Vanderbilt Estate Dix Hill’s attractive, luxury townhome design and landscape architecture will fit with and enhance the aesthetics of the neighborhood and improve local property values.
+Vanderbilt Estates Dix Hill’s attractive, luxury townhome design and landscape architecture fit with and enhance the aesthetics of the neighborhood and improve local property values.
 The community’s proximity to both the Long Island Expressway and Northern State Parkway provides easy access to all points on Long Island.

 Recent traffic studies indicate that by changing the three properties from commercial use to residential use, there will be a significant reduction in traffic, noise and air pollution.
 Less traffic and trucks will also preserve roads, reduce infrastructure damage, and decrease the number of automobile accidents on this busy corridor.

-The project will have a significant economic impact as it will create over 375 jobs during the 24–30-month construction period and an additional 15-20 full-time equivalent jobs post-construction.
-Vanderbilt Estates Dix Hills will generate $1.5 million in property taxes annually, of which, $1 million will go toward the local school district.
+The project will have a significant economic impact as it will create approximately 268.4 jobs during the 24-month construction period and an additional 10 full- and/or part-time equivalent jobs post-construction.
+Vanderbilt Estates Dix Hills will generate $1,254,967 in property taxes annually, of which, nearly $1 million will go toward the Half Hollow Hills Central School District.